Get in touch with the right contacts for all of our services.

 Like many children his age, the week of summer camp is a time that 12-year-old Justin Bele looks forward to every year.
 But, unlike other camps, the one at Nemours Children’s Clinic is attended only by children like Justin — children who have cochlear implants, a surgically implanted electronic device to improve listening and spoken language skills.

-Four years ago, Catherine Swanson, CCC-SLP/CCC-A, Justin’s Speech Language Pathologist and Audiologist at Nemours Children’s Clinic, Jacksonville, recommended that, in addition to his regular schedule of speech therapy, he receive additional, intensive auditory, speech and language therapy during the summer when he was out of school and his family’s schedule was more flexible.
+Four years ago, Catherine Swanson, CCC-SLP/CCC-A, Justin’s Speech Language Pathologist and Audiologist at Nemours Children’s Specialty Care, Jacksonville, recommended that, in addition to his regular schedule of speech therapy, he receive additional, intensive auditory, speech and language therapy during the summer when he was out of school and his family’s schedule was more flexible.
 Recognizing that there were other children like Justin, the cochlear implant summer camp was born.

 For one week each summer these 10 children get together at Nemours and spend the week doing science experiments, playing games and making crafts while working one-on-one with Speech Pathologists.
 For example, an activity with sidewalk chalk can also turn into a lesson on vocabulary and following multi-step directions.